Praseodymium: Extraction

+Production

+Praseodymium is not mined as a standalone element but is extracted together with other light rare earth elements, particularly neodymium, from bastnäsite and monazite ores.
+Fractional crystallization with ammonium nitrates can be used to isolate high purity praseodymium from mixtures of lanthanides.

+According to industry analysis based on data from the U.S. Geological Survey, worldwide production of praseodymium was estimated at about 2,000 tonnes in 2020 and increased to roughly 3,700 tonnes in 2022.

+China dominates praseodymium supply, producing more than 80 percent of global output, followed at a distance by the United States and Australia.
+The growth in production is largely driven by demand for neodymium–praseodymium (NdPr) alloys used in high-strength permanent magnets for electric vehicles and wind turbines.

 Applications

 Leo Moser (not to be confused with the mathematician of the same name), son of Ludwig Moser, founder of the Moser Glassworks in what is now Karlovy Vary in the Czech Republic, investigated the use of praseodymium in glass coloration in the late 1920s, yielding a yellow-green glass given the name "Prasemit".
 However, at that time far cheaper colorants could give a similar color, so Prasemit was not popular, few pieces were made, and examples are now extremely rare.
 Moser also blended praseodymium with neodymium to produce "Heliolite" glass ("Heliolit" in German), which was more widely accepted.
 The first enduring commercial use of purified praseodymium, which continues today, is in the form of a yellow-orange "Praseodymium Yellow" stain for ceramics, which is a solid solution in the zircon lattice.
 This stain has no hint of green in it; by contrast, at sufficiently high loadings, praseodymium glass is distinctly green rather than pure yellow.

 Like many other lanthanides, praseodymium's shielded f-orbitals allow for long excited state lifetimes and high luminescence yields.
 Pr3+ as a dopant ion therefore sees many applications in optics and photonics.
 These include DPSS-lasers, single-mode fiber optical amplifiers, fiber lasers, upconverting nanoparticles as well as activators in red, green, blue, and ultraviolet phosphors.
 Silicate crystals doped with praseodymium ions have also been used to slow a light pulse down to a few hundred meters per second.

 As the lanthanides are so similar, praseodymium can substitute for most other lanthanides without significant loss of function, and indeed many applications such as mischmetal and ferrocerium alloys involve variable mixes of several lanthanides, including small quantities of praseodymium.
 The following more modern applications involve praseodymium specifically or at least praseodymium in a small subset of the lanthanides: